-Wiser is the one who learns from his mistakes, and the unfortunate is the one who repeats the same mistake he did at first.
+A wise man is the one who learns from his mistakes, and a stupid is the one who repeats the same mistake he did at first.

-And I consider that learning from mistakes is one of the best tips for young entrepreneurs.
+Learning from mistakes is certainly one of the best tips for young entrepreneurs.

 5. Have a Clear Vision.

-If you’ve no vision in your life, you’ll keep working for others.
-You can’t live the life you want.
+No vision in life?
+You’ll keep working for others and will not live the life you want.